tjworks/angoose/README.md

-#### 4. In your main angular app, add `angoose-client` to your app module dependencies.
+#### 4. In your main angular app, add `angoose.client` to your app module dependencies.
 For example:

     var myapp = angular.module('myapp', ['ngRoute',   'angoose.client']);